 The Marriage of Virginia and Leonard Woolf

-Years later, after their mutual friend Lytton Strachey proposed to Virginia in February of 1909, and then withdrew his proposal the next day, Strachey wrote to Woolf in Ceylon where he was working as a Civil Servant, urging him to marry Virginia:
+In February of 1909, Lytton Strachey proposed to Virginia but then withdrew his proposal the next day.
+After withdrawing his proposal, Strachey immediately wrote to Leonard Woolf in Ceylon where he was working as a Civil Servant and urged him to marry Virginia:

 “Your destiny is clearly marked out for you, but will you allow it to work?
 You must marry Virginia.
 She’s sitting waiting for you, is there any objection?
 She’s the only woman in the world with sufficient brains, it’s a miracle that she should exist; but if you’re not careful you’ll lose the opportunity…She’s young, wild, inquisitive, discontended, and longing to be in love.”